awslabs/data-solutions-framework-on-aws/framework/API.md

 ### AnalyticsBucket <a name="AnalyticsBucket" id="@adsf/framework.AnalyticsBucket"></a>

 Amazon S3 Bucket configured with best-practices and defaults for analytics.

-See documentation TODO insert link.
+See documentation TODO insert link

-**Usage example:**
+*Example*

 ```typescript
 import * as cdk from 'aws-cdk-lib';